fabric-testbed/MeasurementFramework/issues.md

 			- Sustain writen guide on how to install more.

 # Changes Made
-	- Changed from state 'latest' to 'present'
+	- Removed roles
-	- Removed 'update cache' <= Seems to cause issues with apt
+		- base
-		- changed: false, "msg": "Failed to lock apt for exclusive operation"
+	- Changed to only install needed packages
-	- Moved alot of install from the base into the elk/tasks
+		- only on the nodes that need it

 # Tested on and Issues:
 	- Ubuntu 20.04 (UBUNTU20-64-STD) =>